EddieHubCommunity/support/discord-readme.md

 -> #content-share: share web content

 -> #bot-chat: discuss bots, esp. regarding development of EddieBot.
-This is also a place to check your profile and ranks in the community using the bot.
+This is also a place to check your profile and ranks in the community using the bot, or use the other bot commands.

 DAILY: